 Getting tired of manually planning routes for your drivers?
 Looking for ways to make your life easier with route planning software, but not sure where to start?
-We’ve done the hard work for you and reviewed the best route optimization apps in 2019 to help you find the right software for your business.
+We’ve done the hard work for you and reviewed the best route optimization apps to help you find the right software for your business.

 As the Founder of Routific, I’ve been in the last-mile delivery industry for more than a decade and spoken to hundreds of businesses who were looking to transition away from spreadsheets and pen and paper.
 This review gives you an overview of some of the top route planner apps that they’ve chosen – some free, some paid, roughly ordered by complexity.